Erasmus+ Traineeship after Graduation

 The amounts mentioned above are granted for each full month of the traineeship period, with the remaining days paid pro rata.

-The duration of the traineeship must be at least two months and no more than 12 months.
+The duration of the traineeship must be at least two months.
+The maximum duration for a traineeship in a European country is 12 months, for a non-European country 6 months.
 The scholarship will only be granted for a period up until 12 months after the date of graduation (i.e. publication of final results).